brontoio/brontobytes-aws-ingestion-python/README.md

 - `bronto_api_key`: a BrontoBytes account API key
 - `max_batch_size`: the maximum size of an uncompressed payload sent to BrontoBytes.
 This lambda function compresses the data with gzip.
 As a rule of thumb, a compression ratio of about 90% can be expected.
 - `destination_config`: a base64 encoded map representing the configuration to where each log should be sent to.
+- `paths_regex`: `paths_regex` is a base64-encoded list of objects, each containing a regular expression pattern with a named capture group called `dest_config_id`.
+This is used for log data delivered to S3 when the S3 object key does not follow standard AWS naming conventions, such as when data is moved between buckets and renamed.
+In such cases, the default rules for identifying the log type or the originating resource (like a load balancer name) may no longer apply.
+To handle such cases, the forwarder uses the regex patterns defined in the `paths_regex` field, after applying the default rules (except for S3 Access Logs).
+It extracts the `dest_config_id` value from the S3 key and looks it up in the `destination_config` map.
+If a match is found, the corresponding configuration is used.
+For example, with a decoded paths_regex of `[{'pattern': '[^/]*/(?P<dest_config_id>[^/]+)'}]` and an S3 key like `some_prefix/my_config_id/some_suffix`, the extracted `dest_config_id` would be `my_config_id`, and the matching configuration in `destination_config` below would be applied.

 A sample configuration is:
 ```json